mosaicml/composer/composer/algorithms/augmix/README.md

 > ❗ Potential CPU Bottleneck
 >
 > We found that using AugMix with the hyperparameters recommended by Hendrycks et al. can increase the data augmentation load on the CPU so much that it bottlenecks training.
-> Depending on the hardware configuration and model, we found that those hyperparameters increased training time by 1.1x-10x.
+> Depending on the hardware configuration and model, we found that those hyperparameters increase training time by 1.1x-10x.

 AugMix will be more useful in overparameterized regimes (i.e. larger models) and for longer training runs.
 Larger models typically take longer to run on a deep learning accelerator (e.g., a GPU), meaning there is more headroom to perform work on the CPU before augmentation becomes a bottleneck.